A sea of

 “Deep Creek Middle School is an experiential learning school.
 We interact with the ocean and nature.
 We are a green school, which teaches us to be more responsible, such as reducing plastic waste.
 We are a loving and nice community.”

-Reneisha is a Grade 8 student at DCMS.
-She’s a former participant of South Eleuthera Kids Camp as well as the After Schools Program and a Plastics Club alumna.
+Reneisha is a graduate of DCMS DCMS.
+She’s a former participant of South Eleuthera Kids Camp, as well as the After Schools Program and a Plastics Club alumna.
 She lives in Deep Creek, Eleuthera.

 The work we do at CEI looks to implement different techniques and methods of coral restoration.